 On the other hand, employers that refuse to delegate autonomy and operate within a tight command and control culture treat employees more as machines, a simple means to an end.

 Somehow, society has turned an amoral decision by Marissa into a moral debate without addressing the core issue.
-The reality is that regardless of whether they are allowed to work from home, companies may or may not operate within a culture of freedom and responsibility.
+The reality is that regardless of whether employees are allowed to work from home, companies may or may not operate within a culture of freedom and responsibility.

 Rather than debating the merits of a work-from-home policy, let’s discuss true autonomy.
 My experience shows that those businesses that build a culture of freedom and responsibility end up doing well by doing good.
 It just so happens that by upholding a virtuous management style, employees tend to respond with exceptional work.